WeyehnR/product-preview-card-component-main/README.md

 **How I Overcame It:** I used CSS custom properties (design tokens) and double-checked all values against the Figma specs, ensuring pixel-perfect implementation.

+## Questions & Feedback

+I'm looking for feedback on the following areas:

+- Responsive layout: Does the card look and function well on all devices?
+Any edge cases?
+- Accessibility: Any issues for screen readers, keyboard users, or color contrast?
+- CSS architecture: Is my separation of layout and component styles clear?
+Are my design tokens effective?
+- Code quality: Any redundant code or ways to simplify?
+- Performance: Any optimizations for images or CSS?
+- Interactivity: Is the button feedback clear and consistent?
+- General: Any modern techniques or best practices I could apply?

+**Please be as specific as possible—your input will help me improve!**